Zhang Mingkun

-Career
+Biography

-He was an Asian Indoor Championships Bronze medallist in Kazakhstan in February 2023 with a jump of 7.92m.
+Zhang was an Asian Indoor Championships Bronze medallist in Kazakhstan in February 2023 with a jump of 7.92m.
 He was an Asian Championships bronze medallist in the long jump in Bangkok in July 2023, with a personal best distance of 8.08 metres.
 He competed at the 2023 World Athletics Championships in Budapest in August 2023.

 He was the Asian Indoor champion in Tehran in 2024.
 He jumped a lifetime best of 8.13m in the final round of the men’s long jump to win the World Continental Tour Gold event in Tokyo on 19 May 2024.
 He competed in the long jump at the 2024 Paris Olympics, where he placed seventh overall with a jump of 8.07 metres.

 In his first event since the Olympic final, he defeated Olympic champion Miltiadis Tentoglou with a jump of 8.04 metres in Liévin on 13 February 2025.
 He won the 2025 Xiamen Diamond League event in China, with a best jump of 8.15 metres in April 2025.
 In September 2025, he competed at the 2025 World Championships in Tokyo, Japan, qualifying for the final and placing sixth overall.

+In February 2026, he won the gold medal at the 2026 Asian Indoor Athletics Championships in Tianjin, China, retaining his title.
+In May, he jumped 7.94 metres to place fifth at the 2026 Shanghai Diamond League.